 If you are planning to purchase a new set of tyres, look no further.
-Tyre Lab retails all kinds of car tyres West Bromwich, each of which comes affixed with its EU tyre label.
+Tyre Lab retails all kinds of car tyres Birmingham, each of which comes affixed with its EU tyre label.

 Introduced by the EU in 2012, tyre labels provide crucial information about the unit’s performance metrics so that customers can make an informed buying decision.

 An EU tyre label primarily contains three key features of a tyre, namely fuel economy, wet grip and noise.

 The fuel economy is indicated through a coloured scale with a black arrow and an alphabet.
 This alphabet ranges from A to G; the colour of this scale varies from green to red.
 Here, a green “A” represents the best fuel economy, while red “G” indicates the worst.

 The fuel economy of an A-rated unit and a G-rated tyre can vary by 7.5%.
 Further, tyres account for 20% of your vehicle’s overall fuel consumption.
 Therefore, car owners need to pick tyres Birmingham that have a high fuel efficiency rating.